aanbahl/EstrogensAndCognition1/README.md

 EstrogensAndCognition1R

-This project analyses data from the estrogens and cognition study (E&C).
-The aim of this project is to analyse data to discern if there is a gene x environment interaction that affects memory in women who have undergone a bilateral salpingo oophorectomy.
+This project analyses data to discern if there is a gene x environment interaction that affects memory in women who have undergone a bilateral salpingo oophorectomy.
 Specifically, we are looking to see how the body's estrogen levels and Val/Met polymorphisms of the COMT (Val158Met) and BDNF (Val66Met) genes impact memory.

 Step 1: Set the working directory
 ```